 Although after finding the target stratified hierarchy in (2) the algorithm has stopped processing language data, it has not finished yet, because (2) is not a totally ranked hierarchy.
-To make the learning algorithm yield a totally ranked hierarchy, the target stratified hierarchy has to be converted to at least one totally ranked hierarchy.
-Tesar and Smolensky (1993:22) provide a way for doing this: "any totally ranked hierarchy consistent with the output (partially ranked) stratified hierarchy will correctly evaluate all of the data presented."
-Specifically, a result as in (2) "represents a class of all totally-ranked constraint hierarchies which give rise to the target language ...: the same optimal outputs arise regardless of the ranking of [the constraints within a stratum]" (Tesar and Smolensky 1993:12).
-This class is thus obtained by refining each stratum in (2) into all the possible total rankings of the constraints within that stratum; this can be achieved by free permutation (Tesar and Smolensky 2000:92).
-Thus, stratum 1 contains the constraints C_1 and C_2 , and these can be totally ranked in 2!
-(2-factorial) ways, that is, either as $C_1 \gg C_2$ or as $C_2 \gg$ C_1 ; stratum 2 contains only the constraint C_3 , and this can of course be totally ranked in just one way.
+In order to make the learning algorithm yield a totally ranked hierarchy, the target stratified hierarchy has to be converted to at least one totally ranked hierarchy.
+Tesar and Smolensky (1993: 22) provide a way for doing this: "any totally ranked hierarchy consistent with the output (partially ranked) stratified hierarchy will correctly evaluate all of the data presented."
+Specifically, a result as in (2) "represents a class of all totally-ranked constraint hierarchies which give rise to the target language [...]: the same optimal outputs arise regardless of the ranking of [the constraints within a stratum]" (Tesar and Smolensky 1993: 12).
+This class is thus obtained by refining each stratum in (2) into all the possible total rankings of the constraints within that stratum; this can be achieved by free permutation (Tesar and Smolensky 2000: 92).
+Thus, stratum 1 contains the constraints C1 and C2, and these can be totally ranked in 2!
+(2-factorial) ways, i.e. either as $C_1 >> C_2$ or as $C_2 >> C_1$; stratum 2 contains only the constraint C_3 , and this can of course be totally ranked in just one way.
 The totally ranked hierarchies that can be derived from (2) are therefore those given in (3).

-(3) Totally ranked hierarchies obtained by the Tesar and Smolensky 1993 CD algorithms
+(3) Totally ranked hierarchies obtained by the 1993 CD algorithms

-C1 ≫ C2 ≫ C3

-C2 ≫ C1 ≫ C3

-The set of totally ranked hierarchies in (3) is the real output of the CD algorithms: unlike the stratified hierarchy in (2), the totally ranked hierarchies in (3) are grammars that fit in Prince and Smolensky's (1993/2004) model of possible grammars, which are totally ranked hierarchies.
+The set of totally ranked hierarchies in (3) is the real output of the CD algorithms: unlike the stratified hierarchy in (2), the totally ranked hierarchies in (3) are grammars that fit in Prince and Smolensky's model of possible grammars, which are totally ranked hierarchies.

 It must be noted here that the procedure does not necessarily find all totally ranked hierarchies that are consistent with the data.
-For instance, the total rankings $C_1 \gg C_3 \gg C_2$ and $C_2 \gg C_3 \gg C_1$ are consistent with (1) yet do not show up in (3).
+For instance, the total rankings $C_1 >> C_3 >> C_2$ and $C_2 >> C_3 >> C_1$ are consistent with (1) yet do not show up in (3).
 But this is not important.
 What is important is that the procedure finds at least one total ranking.
 This is guaranteed, because the procedure is guaranteed (by Tesar and Smolensky's proof) to find a target stratified hierarchy, from which at least one totally ranked hierarchy can always be derived by the factorial refinement procedure described above.

-The final totally ranked hierarchies in (3) can be illustrated with production tableaux, as in (4).
+The final totally ranked hierarchies in (3) can be illustrated with production tableaus, as in (4).
 They show that for each total ranking, the same correct candidate wins in production.